rickchung/Web-based-AR-Template/README.md

 ## How to add my own markers?

-You are welcome to customize and add your own markers if you'd like to do something different.
+You are welcomed to customize and add your own markers if you'd like to do something different.
 For the two templates, you can add your own markers by the following guide.

 ### How to add a location to the location-based AR template?